danielkrasik3010/peak-parent-playbook/README.md

 "does my child needs to take supplements?"

-# You can look at bthe examples.txt file to see the responses of the LLM to the Users questions
+# You can look at the examples.txt file to see the responses of the LLM to the Users questions

 # Contact & License
 Contact & License